-Start with an empty project and drag the Ken Burns effect from the Toolbox to the Timeline.
+Start with an empty project and drag the Ken Burns

 Now drag an image object into the effect.
 Then select one or more images.
 You can also open the Files tab and drag images into the effect from there.

 Settings for Ken Burns effect